szanni/libui-ng/README.md

 	* MinGW-w64 (other flavors of MinGW may not work) — **you can only build a static library**; shared library support will be re-added once the following features come in:
 		* [Isolation awareness](https://msdn.microsoft.com/en-us/library/aa375197%28v=vs.85%29.aspx), which is how you get themed controls from a DLL without needing a manifest
 * Unix: nothing else specific
-* Mac OS X: nothing else specific, so long as you can build Cocoa programs
+* macOS: nothing else specific, so long as you can build Cocoa programs

 ## Building